austinfreenet/afn-docs/afn_nextgen_project.md

 Let's start adding packages.
 Ok so lightdm and virtualbox are installed.
 I think the next step is copying over the /home/user data and setting up the aufs overlay.

+## 2017-9-19

+The tools for the overlay are up and running.
+We need to copy over the data.

+BTW, you'll also need the `/root/.ssh/id_rsa*` ssh keys on the client in order to run rc.isconf the first time.

+Next time, remove unused stanzas from isconf for clarity to avoid confusion.